HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

 · Lastly, where can people find you and engage with your brand?

-* A little known secret (joking) is that when someone uses the contact form at [PoseSpace.com](https://www.posespace.com/) that actually sends an email directly to me.
+* A little-known secret (joking) is that when someone uses the contact form at [PoseSpace.com](https://www.posespace.com/) that actually sends an email directly to me.
 That’s the best way to engage me directly.
 Otherwise, I find our Instagram account @artmodelsphoto the more interesting of the social media options.
 People can tag us and show us their work, ask questions, comment on our posts and get in touch with our Social Media Manager, Maggy.